Tsmorz/imu-fusion/README.md

 > It is clear from looking at the last row of this matrix, that the yaw angle ($\alpha$) can not be found.
 This means that the yaw angle has no impact on the $z$ component.
 Therefore, the yaw angle has no observability with the accelerometer.

 > [!WARNING]
 > Gimbal Lock: when the pitch angle becomes +/- 90 degrees, the second and third elements of that row are always zero.
-This causes problems no change in roll will have an affect.
+This means that no change in roll will have an affect on the orientation.

 ### Integrating Angular Velocities
 When dealing with rotation matrices and angular velocities, we can find the updated rotation matrices by calculating the matrix exponential. [^2]